Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

-\textbf{Interaction principles:} Stakeholders of the system should be enabled to have personal contacts in both, the cyberspace, but also in the physical reality.
-In particular, customer-customer interactions should be enabled.
-Anonymity, as well as simple registration and login should be enabled by (re)using already existing pseudonymous identities.
-Also, participation in the system should be voluntary.
-Interactions with and within the system should be simple and guided by a respectful behavior.
-Rewards could be utilized to incentivize feedback provision and personal contact between stakeholders should be facilitated.
+\textbf{Interaction principles:} Stakeholders of the system should be enabled to have personal contacts in both, the cyberspace, but also in the physical reality to leverage on more than one feedback channel.
+Already existing pseudonymous identities could be (re)used to facilitate quick user input.
+Also, participation in the system should be voluntary in order to avoid bias in the feedback collected.
+Moreover, rewards could be utilized to facilitate appreciative feedback on feedback.